 However, as someone with celiac disease following a strict gluten-free diet, we must first take pause before grabbing any old ice cream.

-However, your best bet for a safe ice cream experience is to buy pre-packaged ice cream at the grocery store.
-If all your friends are stopping at Baskin Robbins or Cold Stone for ice cream, make a quick run into a grocery store and grab a pint for yourself.
+Your best bet for a safe ice cream experience is to buy pre-packaged ice cream at the grocery store.
+If all your friends are stopping at Baskin Robbins or Cold Stone for ice cream, you can make a quick run into a grocery store and grab a pint for yourself.
 It’s safer (and cheaper) and you’ll get to enjoy ice cream right along with everyone else.

 What Ice Creams are Gluten-Free?

 To make sure six well-known ice cream brands are truly gluten-free, I put them to the Nima Sensor.